Assaultfitness Assaultbike Classic Review

 The Assaultbike Classic from Assaultftiness is a robust and durable exercise machine that provides an intense workout experience.
 Though it has an upright bicycle position, it doesn't feel like a regular exercise bike at all.
 The durable construction and large fan can support all-out efforts exceeding 1500 watts.
 The chain drive system feels heavy-duty and slip-proof but can be somewhat noisy and gritty.
 The exposed mechanical arms give it an industrial appearance that you'll likely want to stay clear of.
 The arm levers travel 20" from front to back, and the saddle is supportive, making it possible to exert maximum effort.
 The machine is suitable for hard-core interval training sessions.
 There is no magnetic resistance or fancy features here; a large metal fan generates a lot of wind and noise, making it a unique fitness experience.
 It produces a lot of wind and noise when pushed hard, but it can still provide an incredibly high-output workout that satisfies even the most demanding cross-fitters.

 The Assaultbike is a simple yet satisfying way to exercise.
 If you haven't found regular stationary bicycles to be impressive or exciting, you might want to try the Airdyne.
 With the Assaultbike, your main focus will be on putting in an effort.
 You won't need a tablet or book stand and won't have to follow any classes.
-Despite the lack of modern technology found in the best exercise bikes, the Assaultbike will keep you engaged and interested.
+Despite the lack of modern technology found in exercise bikes, the Assaultbike will keep you engaged and interested.
 The console is basic and shows only basic stats and simple programs, but the intensity of the workout will make you forget about wanting anything else.
 Adjusting the resistance is as easy as speeding up or slowing down.

 The basic LCD console displays an elapsed time that automatically starts when you start moving the machine.
 Your exertion is the only thing controlling the workout, and having a few different metrics to stare at is a good distraction and helps with goal setting.
 Your workout will be as easy or hard as you want, but simultaneously moving all of your limbs requires more exertion than most people anticipate.
 Setting targets allows you to visualize a goal and helps standardize your workout.